 Wondering how much gratuity to leave when dining out in Berlin?
 Check out our advice on how and when to tip in Germany.

 The Jewish Museum is one of the most moving museums in Berlin.
 In it, you will discover 2,000 years of Jewish history, including an account of the Holocaust and what the Jewish population experienced during World War II.
 It’s guaranteed to leave a lasting impression.

 Buy tickets to the Jewish Museum with GetYourGuide and earn CashPoints.

 6. The Zoo

 The Zoological Garden and Aquarium is Germany’s oldest and Europe’s most visited zoo.
-It’s home to more than 14,000 species of animals and birds.
+It’s home to more than 14,000 species of animals.
 The zoo, which opened in 1844, is also a top spot for a picnic.